-The variation of the conditions of the permit and date on which they are to take effect are specified in Schedule 1 to this notice.
-A consolidated permit as varied by this notice is set out in Schedule 2.
+The variation of the conditions of the permit and date [s] on which they are to take effect are specified in Schedule 1 to this notice.
+A consolidated permit as varied by this notice [and by variation notices ref; [] is set out in Schedule 2.